Sorting Out the Show’s Premise

 Scrabble Showdown: Rounds 1 and 2

 The first two rounds rotated between five gameplay styles.
 The winner of the coin toss chose the first game everyone will play.
 After that, the first round winner selected the game for the second round.
-The rounds were timed, so players had to think fast to find the hidden words.
+The rounds were timed, so players had to think fast to find words.
 Teams earned one point for every word they found, adding to their total game score.

 1. Scrabble Knockout